Optically Enhanced Electric Field Sensing Using Nitrogen-Vacancy Ensembles: Excited State Electric-field Susceptibilities

+To refine these estimates and corroborate our geometric interpretation, we simulate the full resonant ODMR lineshape as a function of optical detuning and fit the simulated $\Pi_\perp$ to the experimental data.
+Unlike the analytic estimates above, this model takes into account all resonant electric-field configurations.
+To perform the fits, we fix all parameters of our microscopic model except for the susceptibilities (see Appendix~\ref{app:susceps} for details).
+The best-fit susceptibilties are given by $\chi^\mathrm{e}_\perp = 1.4 \pm 0.1 ~\si{\mega\hertz/ (\volt/\centi \meter)}$ and $\chi^\mathrm{e}_\parallel = 0.7 \pm 0.1~\si{\mega\hertz/ (\volt/\centi \meter)}$ [gray line in Fig.~\ref{fig:2}(b)], which agree within error bars with the analytic estimates.

+These results represent a refinement over previous measurements of the excited state susceptibilities via single NV Starks shifts, which are strongly distorted by photo-ionized charge traps \cite{tamarat_stark_2006, acosta_dynamic_2012, PhysRevLett.107.266403}.
+In contrast, ensemble measurements appear to be insensitive to the effects of charge traps \cite{van1990electric,chen_high-sensitivity_2017,michl_robust_2019}; indeed, assuming their positions are random, charge traps would contribute to the effective charge density but would not systematically bias the ensemble Stark shift \cite{6_footnote_chargedyn}.

-Plugging the extracted susceptibilities into our resonant ODMR model fully reproduces the detuning-dependent experimental data [Fig.~\ref{fig:2}(a)].
-In particular, the model quantitatively recovers two characteristic features of these spectra: a decrease in the overall fluorescence and an increase in the linewidth $\Gamma_\mathrm{g}$, for increasing $\Delta \nu$ \cite{supp}.
+Beyond allowing us to extract the susceptibilities, our numerical model fully reproduces the detuning-dependent experimental data [Fig.~\ref{fig:2}(a)].
+In particular, the model quantitatively recovers two characteristic features of these spectra: a decrease in the overall fluorescence and an increase in the linewidth $\Gamma_\mathrm{g}$, for increasing $\Delta \nu$.
 Physically, fluorescence declines with $\Delta \nu$ because the larger electric fields required for resonance are less likely.
-The dependence of $\Gamma_\mathrm{g}$ on $\Delta \nu$ is more subtle and is discussed in the supplementary material.
+The dependence of $\Gamma_\mathrm{g}$ on $\Delta \nu$ is more subtle and is discussed in Appendix~\ref{app:linewidth}.